Vegan Roasted, Stuffed Kabocha Squash

 - Transfer squash to parchment-lined baking sheet and cook for 1 1/4 hour.
 Remove the cap and continue to cook for an additional 15-30 minutes, until flesh of the kabocha squash is soft and easily pierced with the tip of a knife.

-- To serve, either slice wedges from the squash like a pie or scoop out servings, being careful to scoop out the kabocha or pumpkin’s fresh with the stuffing.
+- To serve, either slice wedges from the squash like a pie or scoop out servings, being careful to scoop out the kabocha or pumpkin’s flesh with the stuffing.
 The kabocha squash should have a creamy texture when it is fully cooked.